daanzu/kaldi_ag_training/README.md

 ## Usage

 All commands are run in the Docker container as follows.
 Training on the CPU should work, just much more slowly.
 To do so, remove the `--runtime=nvidia` and use the image `daanzu/kaldi_ag_training:2020-11-28` instead the GPU image.
+You can run Docker directly with the following parameter structure, or as a shortcut, use the `run_docker.sh` script (and edit it to suit your needs and configuration).

 ```bash
 docker run -it --rm -v $(pwd):/mnt/input -w /mnt/input --user "$(id -u):$(id -g)" \